-Directed Study, Independent Study, Special Topics Class Auditing Courses at SWC are numbered 040 through 499.
+Courses at SWC are numbered 040 through 499.
 Courses numbered lower than 100 are not transferable and should be selected only upon the recommendation of the student's advisor in an effort to build skills important to accomplishing college level course work.

 Directed Study is a course listed in the catalog, but not offered during the term requested.
 Enrollment in directed study will be considered if a student needs it to graduate.
-The Dean of Academics must approve the directed study request.
-The directed study form must be completed and returned to the Registrar's Office for final approval prior to registering for the course.
+The Vice President of Academic Affairs' must approve the directed study request.
+The directed study form must be completed and returned to the Vice President of Student Success's Office for final approval prior to registering for the course.